UK Landlord Insurance: What It Covers, How Much it Costs| 2026 Guide

 With landlord insurance, the insured doesn’t need to live in the insured property.

-What does Landlord Insurance UK Cover?
+What does Landlord Insurance UK Not Cover?

 Imagine you are buying the UK landlord insurance and think that you are protected from every risk, but in reality, many gaps in coverage exist, as discussed below: